 This is the home of the Houston Bay Area chapter #30 of Romance Writers of America.
 The chapter meets on the third Tuesday of each month at 7:00 p.m.
-See details at right.
+See details at left.

 Look around the site, get to know us.
 Then stop by one of our monthly meetings and join us!

 2500 South Shore Blvd., League City TX 77573

 Light breakfast & full lunch ♥ Quality workshops ♥ Raffle baskets & door prices

 USA Today Bestseller and Romantic Times Top Pick,

 urban fantasy author

 SANDRA K MOORE — Writing to the End